 Then, the ganker goes into desperation and the last phase.
 He does several things:

 - First, he will contact us and insult us.
 He sees himself as superior to us, more intelligent than us, and this has to go on.
-So it will be things like: “you need to be two to kill me” (but he doesn’t mind being alone killing people 50 levels below him), “I killed you twice, you noob” (whether it’s true) Since most of them have sociopathic traits, they have displaced sense of reality: They think they are superior and they can go as far as “forgetting” they were killed several times.
+So it will be things like: “you need to be two to kill me” (but he doesn’t mind being alone killing people 50 levels below him), “I killed you twice, you noob” (whether it’s true) Since most of them are narcissistic or have sociopath traits, they have displaced sense of reality: They think they are superior and they can go as far as “forgetting” they were killed several times.
 They will only remember they killed me or my friend once or twice.
 The rest will be more or less erased from their mind.
+So they will say things like “I pwned you” or “I deleted you thousand times” or some other childish idea that can save their ego from destruction.

-- The next and last part of it, is when they rez, just to kill the flight master (who respawns after 3 minutes, so who cares?) or some NPC or low level before we can kill him.
+- The alternative last phase is when they rez, just to kill the flight master (who respawns after 3 minutes, so who cares?) or some NPC or low level before we can kill him.
 If he runs away from us so we can’t kill him, chances are high that he would log off.
 He won!
 Hooray!
 I could kill a lvl 30 (or the flight master) before they could kill me.

 Some can really go in a spin with that, for example, Dirtyhippie in Crossroads.
 He had to be killed 60 times in a row and all in all, way over 100 times before he understood.
 See the story here.